dotnet/docs/docs/csharp/whats-new/csharp-9.md

 The two features added for code generators are extensions to ***partial method syntax***, and ***module initializers***.
 First, the changes to partial methods.
 Before C# 9.0, partial methods are `private` but can't specify an access modifier, have a `void` return, and can't have `out` parameters.
 These restrictions meant that if no method implementation is provided, the compiler removes all calls to the partial method.
 C# 9.0 removes these restrictions, but requires that partial method declarations have an implementation.
 Code generators can provide that implementation.
 To avoid introducing a breaking change, the compiler considers any partial method without an access modifier to follow the old rules.
 If the partial method includes the `private` access modifier, the new rules govern that partial method.

 The second new feature for code generators is ***module initializers***.
 Module initializers are methods that have the <xref:System.Runtime.CompilerServices.ModuleInitializerAttribute> attribute attached to them.
-These methods will be called by the runtime when the assembly loads.
+These methods will be called by the runtime before any other field access or method invocation within the entire module.
 A module initializer method:

 - Must be static
 - Must be parameterless